Raymond trained and worked as an actor before joining Thames Television

 commented that he must have commanded a huge budget to make all

-of these elaborate and sumptuous costumes, but he quickly put
+of these elaborate and sumptuous costumes, but he quickly put me

-with, despite the huge ratings the show was getting.
+despite the huge ratings the show was getting.

 So, what had happened to all of these fantastic costumes?
-Most
+Most of

-but over the years, he re-cut and recycled some of them, and others
+over the years, he re-cut and recycled some of them, and others

 were used for other productions.
 "The most important thing,